techqueria/website/content/english/about/_index.md

 ### People - Who are your members?

-We serve Latinx professionals in the tech industry.
+Latinx professionals in the tech industry

 ### Purpose - Why does the community exist?

-So there are more Latinx leaders in tech which leads to more diversity in tech at highest levels which leads to a better world.
+To create more Latinx leaders in the tech industry which in turn will lead to a more diverse balance of power in the largest wealth generating field in the world

 ### Place - Where do members gather?

-Through all our online platforms and through in-person events in our chapters across the US
+- in all our online communities
+- in-person events in our chapters across the US

 ### Participation - What do members do?